quietsy/advanced-configurations/docs/consolidating-proxies.md

+---
+tags:
+  - Containers
+---

-# Consolidating Internal SWAG proxies
+# Consolidating Proxies

-It's possible to consolidate the majority of internal nginx proxies using mappings, these mappings get resolved when the mapped variables are used.
+You can consolidate the majority of internal nginx proxies using mappings, these mappings get resolved when the mapped variables are used.

 **Note - This doesn't work for every app since some require special configuration, but it works for most of them.**